rgstephens/node-red-contrib-graphql/README.md

 You can add GraphQL query variables to the submitted query by defining them in the `msg.variables` property.
 Your variables will be passed over to the GraphQL query.

-For exemple, if you define
+For example, if you define

 ```
 type Response {